My parents founded Betel, an drug rehabilitation center, in the mid 1980s.

 Tepper family 1991 before my youngest brother Timothy died.

-My brothers and I all graduated from Oxford the same day.
+My mother and father inspired us to learn, and my brothers and I all graduated from Oxford the same day.
 We came a long way from the streets of San Blas.